mchenliu/Capstone_Project_Spotify_Data_Analysis/README.md

   - 🎨 Artists:
     - **OneRepublic** has shown consistent growth since 2022.
 By 2024, they surpassed all other artists to become the most played.
 Based on this trajectory, OneRepublic is likely to maintain this momentum and emerge as the most played artist in 2025.
   - 🎙️ Podcasts:
+    - **童話裡都是騙人的** demonstrated consistent growth since 2022, with a sharp acceleration into 2024.
+This show has now outperformed all others and is likely to dominate 2025 if this trajectory continues.